 Hey, StoryMuse Friends & Fans.

 You may remember, I’m on writing sabbatical for the first part of the year.
-So why that doesn’t mean I’m seeing more posts, rather than less?
+So why doesn’t that mean I’m seeing more posts, rather than less? you ask.
 Well, that’s complicated.
 I’m trying to concentrate on what will go into this book and not sharing it right away.
 Frankly, it’s so much easier talking about the amazing humans out there in the world who’s stories take shape through projects when StoryMuse is in full force than it is about my own navel gazing.

 What I especially haven’t been able to articulate yet is…my book is…changing…evolving.
 I’ve been ostensibly writing a book called Walks with Grief for many years now, but once I got into the sabbatical and gave myself the time and space to really work on it, I found it was more than I bargained for.
 Still can’t talk about that completely, but appreciate all the good writing and concentration vibes you can send my way.

 Here’s a little piece I wrote a while ago.
 Have no idea if it’ll make it into the book or not, but I kind of like it.